STADIUM DUDE’S NFL STADIUM RANK: #13

 - Last Visited: 2018

-Heinz Field is a steel-reinforced building that reflects the city’s blue collar ethos.
+Acrisure Stadium (a.k.a.
+Heinz Field) is a steel-reinforced building that reflects the city’s blue collar ethos.
 There’s nothing too flashy here.
 It lacks artifice as exemplified by the grass field that often gets muddy given Pittsburgh’s lousy weather.
 While the stadium affords some majestic views of the city, its most known for the 66,000 Yinzers waving those Terrible Towels.

 You’ll likely need to get your ticket on the secondary market since the team has sold out every game in the stadium’s history.
 In fact, it’s sold out every home game since 1972.
 Sightlines are great, and the crowd is loud and knowledgeable.